SPIDER: Fuzzing for Stateful Performance Issues in the ONOS Software-Defined Network Controller: Introduction

-We evaluated {\systemname} on ONOS and OpenDaylight. \systemname identifies 9 unique \SPIsShort (all in ONOS).
-Additionally, \systemname{} identifies one performance issue that does not depend on a specific state, and further reports one potential vulnerability that turns out to be a false positive.
+Our key observation is that ONOS uses an event-based modular software architecture, where network services communicate with each other using asynchronous \emph{events}.
+Events are first triggered by incoming OpenFlow messages.
+Network services subscribe to one or more event types; their event handlers can update their internal state and/or fire other events.

+\systemname{} generates \emph{sequences} of internal events to trigger an \SPIShort; that is, where the last event in the sequence exacerbates performance in some service $S$.
+Our \emph{key insight} in making this scalable is that the only events relevant to such an \SPIShort are those whose processing may directly or indirectly affect the internal state of $S$. \systemname{} leverages this insight in the following way.
+First, we focus on analyzing one service at a time with the goal of triggering an \SPIShort{} in just that service.
+Second, when targeting a service $S$, we use \emph{static analysis} to identify inter-service dependencies.
+Finally, our performance fuzzer uses the dependency information to generate event sequences that \emph{only} contain events that may affect the state of $S$.
+Such a \emph{dependency-aware modular analysis} allows {\systemname} to reduce the search space without sacrificing fidelity.

+For event generation, we borrow the idea from Zest~\cite{zest}, utilizing type-specific generator functions to represent and mutate well-formed inputs.
+For most event types, these generators can be synthesized automatically from type definitions.
+However, for approximately 10\% of event types critical to many services, we use handcrafted generators to enhance fidelity.

+We use {\systemname} to analyze all 157 services in the ONOS SDN controller. {\systemname} flags 11 potential \SPIsShort, of which 10 are true positives and 9 depend on complex state interactions.
 We classify these issues based on the capabilities/scenarios required for triggering them and on their impact.
-The most serious identified vulnerabilities include (a) a malicious host can degrade the SDN controller's performance by cumulatively increasing the cost of processing an OpenFlow message without bound, and (b) a vulnerability in the topology service leads to worst-case exponential performance, which can be triggered by a compromised network switch.
-Our experiment also shows that the \SPIShort enables an attacker to reduce the throughput down to 1Mb/s after sending 4000 spoofed ARP packets at low frequency (10 pkts/s) while only controlling one vulnerable host in the network.
-We also show that our design choices provide a significant benefit in achieving these results, by comparing to black-box OpenFlow message fuzzing, fully automated event generation, and pattern-based static analysis.
+The most serious identified vulnerabilities include (a) a malicious host can degrade the SDN controller's performance by cumulatively increasing the cost of processing an OpenFlow message in an unbounded way, and (b) a vulnerability in the topology service leads to worst-case exponential performance, which can be triggered by a compromised network switch.
+Our experiment also shows that the \SPIShort enables an attacker to reduce the throughput of the controller down to 1Mb/s after sending 4000 spoofed ARP packets at low frequency (10 pkts/s) while only controlling one vulnerable host in the network.

+We evaluate our design decisions by comparing {\systemname} with three baseline implementations, including a monolithic SDN fuzzer (Delta~\cite{delta}), a variant of \systemname without dependency information (\sysfull), and a variant of \systemname that analyzes services in isolation (\sysempty).
+We run separate fuzzing campaigns for all three variants of \systemname{} for each of the 157 services, fixing the budget in terms of fuzzing time and with repetitions ($\sim$1.6 CPU years).
+Compared to \systemname{}'s 10 true positives, \sysfull{} identifies only 1, and \sysempty{} identifies 2; Delta triggers 3 issues, though isolating the inputs is non-trivial.
+Our results indicate that {\systemname} is uniquely effective in identifying stateful performance issues in ONOS.